Nishal3/airbnb-warehousing/README.md

 6. Select the default VPC or the VPC you created for this project
 7. Select the default route table, it should not have the "RDS-pvt-rt" name
 8. Allow full access (bad practice for production, use granular permissions in that case) and then click "Create endpoint"

+This is what the details of the endpoint will look like:
+![ VPC_S3_endpoint_details ]

 ### 4.3 Creating the Glue Connections